-October beans smoked turkey, and kale makes the perfect bowl of comfort.
-Spoonfuls of veggies, shredded, slow-cooked turkey meat, kale, and creamy October beans with enough steamy broth to make it all go down nice and really tasty.
+October beans smoked turkey, and kale make the perfect bowl of comfort.
+Spoonfuls of veggies, shredded, slow-cooked turkey meat, kale, and creamy October beans with enough steamy broth to make it all go down nice and tasty.
 A great fall or winter recipe that goes so well with the chill that is in the air at that time of the year.

-October beans.
+October Beans.

-October beans, sometimes called cranberry beans, cook a great bowl of creamy beans which sounded perfect for this time of the year.
-In my research, I discovered that, at one time, most people of the southern Appalachians grew at least one variety of October beans.
-The traditional Appalachian way of cooking the beans is with smoked ham hocks, low and slow until they are tender and creamy; accompanied by a corn muffin.
-The color of the beans is stunning, however, after cooking they lose the vibrant color – what a shame, however, the creaminess of the beans makes up for it.
+The traditional Appalachian way of cooking the beans is with smoked ham hocks, low and slow until they are tender and creamy, accompanied by a corn muffin.
+The color of the beans is stunning; however, after cooking, they lose the vibrant color – what a shame.
+However, the creaminess of the beans makes up for it.

-Don’t be intimidated, cook your own stock:
+Don’t be intimidated, cook a fresh Stock:

 Cooking fresh a good stock is one of my favorite things to do.
 The challenge with cooking stock is producing maximum flavor with pretty much inexpensive ingredients.
 I cook my stocks from less expensive cuts of meat or with inexpensive trimmings and bones.
 My recipe for Turkey Stock is another great example of a recipe that is easy to execute.

-Turkey Stock
+Turkey Stock:

 Turkey stock is the perfect light stock for cooking legumes or vegetables.

-I’m using smoked turkey legs because I want to add that layer of smokiness to my beans and more importantly, I like to control the sodium and fat that I add to my recipes.
+I’m using smoked turkey legs because I want to add that layer of smokiness to my beans, and more importantly, I like to control the sodium and fat that I add to my recipes.
 It’s traditional cooking to season collard greens or beans with smoked pork, usually the ham hock portion.
 Using a ham hock for a stock gives you way too many calories and sodium.
-I use smoked turkey legs, fewer calories, and less sodium with the same awesome smokey flavor
+I use smoked turkey legs, fewer calories, and less sodium with the same awesome smoky flavor

-The fact is that some foods just do not have enough elements that produce the flavor you are looking for.
+The fact is that some foods just do not have enough elements that produce the flavor you are looking for:

 Can you imagine cooking the October beans with kale using only water?
 Cooked only with water the October beans will create creaminess, but that’s all.
 You need a stock to add that layer of flavor.
 Bones and meats, like a whole chicken or a smoked turkey leg, produce flavor and gelatine, adding spices and veggies kicks everything up a notch.
 Stock adds flavor, color, and richness to my cooking, and slow-cooked stocks you always will find in my freezer.